Frequently Asked Questions (FAQ)

 After your CFA Trip

-CFA requests that families communicate to This email address is being protected from spambots.
-You need JavaScript enabled to view it. if the student tests positive within the first week of returning home.
+CFA requests that families communicate to our staff if the student tests positive within the first week of returning home.
 This will help us make neccessary communication to staff and other campers.
-CFA will never share medical information with other CFA families or staff.

 Questions?
 Request more information today!